darco31/Tuneshack/README.md

 # Credits

 ### Reviews
-* Reviews taken for educational purpose only from
+* Album reviews taken for educational purpose only from https://www.bbc.co.uk/music/reviews/ and all reviews are credited to their respective owners on the site.

 ### Crispy forms instruction
 * https://www.geeksforgeeks.org/styling-django-forms-with-django-crispy-forms/